Neethu9074/carbon/packages/in-events/components/AIChat/README.md

 - Handling error cases and providing appropriate feedback
 - Supporting different response types (tables, events, etc.)

-You can use the existing `CustomSendMessages` implementation in `packages/in-events/components/AIChat/CustomSendMessages.js` as a template for your own implementation.
+You can use the existing `EventsCustomSendMessages` implementation in `in-events/components/AIChat/CustomSendMessages/EventsCustomSendMessages.js` as a template for your own implementation.
 Your custom handler should follow this signature:

 ```typescript
 async function MyCustomSendMessages(